userVII/Office-365-Manual-Cleaner/README.md

 https://support.office.com/en-us/article/manually-uninstall-office-4e2904ea-25c8-4544-99ee-17696bb3027b

 # SkypeSIPCleaner.ps1
-Small utility to clan off all Skype SIP files on a PC.
+Small utility to clean off all Skype SIP files on a PC.
 Sometimes in a domain environment Skype for Business will start asking for passwords and won't take credentials.
 This will fix that.